MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 In the [!INCLUDE[prodshort](includes/prodshort.md)] client, you start Designer by choosing ![Settings icon](media/settings_icon_small.png) **Designer** in the top right corner of any page that you want to make modifications to, and start designing using drag-and-drop components.
 In Visual Studio Code, you can start Designer by using the **F6** shortcut, which launches a browser that opens the [!INCLUDE[prodshort](includes/prodshort.md)] client in Designer.

 After you are done with the adjustments, finish up your design by choosing **Stop Designing**, which allows you to name the extension with an option to download code, and save the extension for the tenant.
 If you choose not to download the code at the end, you can still pull the code using the **Ctrl+F7** shortcut.
 You can also uninstall the extension from the **Extension Management** page or even download the source from there.

-> [!NOTE]
-> With this preview you can only add existing table fields.
-Adding pages, groups, parts, and actions is not yet supported.

 ![Designer](media/usingDesigner.gif)

 ## Drag-and-drop components

-In Designer, you design and modify the current page; you can add existing table fields, move fields around, or remove fields from the page.
+In Designer, you design and modify the current page; you can add existing table fields, move fields around, remove fields from the page, hide and move actions, and more.
 You can make changes to display the information by using drag-and-drop components.

 ## Working with fields